Building Community, one bike at a time.

 Our leaders and youth typically live within a few blocks of one another, which allows for continued relationships and conversations to occur naturally.
 Over time, neighbors are able to get to know each other better while we continue to invest in one another and aspire to see our neighborhood thrive.

 Sans Souci is a large neighborhood situated around the former American Spinning textile mill, with Old Buncombe Rd. as the primary artery through this racially and economically diverse community.
 Old Buncombe intersects Pete Hollis Road near the Pete Hollis Bridge and the Poe Mill community.
-After the opening of the Village Wrench repair shop near our former location in Woodside, we strategically moved the Woodside repair event into the heart of Sans Souci.
-Village Church, the organizing church behind Village Wrench, meets in Sans Souci and their pastor, Seth Cain, with his wife, Ashley, are the community leads.
-The Velo Valets bike shop is also located in the Sans Souci community and their owners, Carlo & Sarah Franco, are the mechanic leads for this repair event.
-Velo Valets maintains strong and admirable engagement in their community.
+After the opening of Village Wrench’s repair shop near our former location in Woodside, we strategically moved the Woodside repair event into the heart of Sans Souci at Village Church, the organizing church behind Village Wrench.
+Their pastor, Seth Cain, with his wife, Ashley, are the community leads.

 Future Sites of Expansion